dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 # Frequently Asked Questions
 Below is a collection of the most commonly asked questions that new Vue developers have.

-Answers to questions may contain links to internal other Vue community pages, external articles and blog posts, or places in the docs, where said feature is explained in detail.
+Answers may contain links to other Vue community pages, external articles and blog posts, or even links to specialized docs, where said feature is explained in detail.

 ## General Vue related
+These are general Vue related questions that span from basic component usage to more specific caveats and edge cases.

 ### Is Vue a good solution for normal websites